 Keep Halloween candy out of your pet’s reach.
 Chocolate is toxic to pets and many candies can be harmful and make your pets sick.
 Candy wrappers, such as tin foil, can get stuck in your pet’s digestive tract and make them ill or cause death.
 Avoid giving your pet alcohol or caffeine.
 Rich fatty foods can cause your pet discomfort and result in a trip to your veterinarian.
 Pets have an excellent sense of smell so keep all counter tops clean and a lid firmly locked on the garbage can to prevent them from eating wrappers and food packages.

-For more information on Rexburg animal care, feel free to contact our Upper Valley Veterinary Clinic.
+For more information on Rexburg animal care, contact Upper Valley Veterinary Clinic at (208) 356-4271.